lonekorean/wordpress-export-to-markdown/README.md

 Converts a WordPress export XML file into Markdown files.

-This is useful if you want to migrate from WordPress to a static site generator such as [Gatsby](https://www.gatsbyjs.org/) or [Hugo](https://gohugo.io/), among others.
+Useful if you want to migrate from WordPress to a static site generator ([Gatsby](https://www.gatsbyjs.org/), [Hugo](https://gohugo.io/), [Jekyll](https://jekyllrb.com/), etc.).

 Saves each post as a separate file with appropriate frontmatter.
 Also saves attached images and (optionally) any additional images found in post body content.
 Posts and images can be saved into a variety of folder structures.

 ## Quick Start

-You just need two things to get started:
+You'll need:
 - [Node.js](https://nodejs.org/) v10.12 or later
 - Your WordPress export file
   - Log into your WordPress admin site and go to Tools &gt; Export &gt; Download Export File
   - Save the file as `export.xml` inside this package's directory

-Now open your terminal to this package's directory.
-Run `npm install`.
-Then run `node index.js`.
+Open your terminal to this package's directory.
+Run `npm install` and then `node index.js`.

 This will use default options to create an `/output` folder filled with your posts and images.
+Done!

-## Command Line Arguments
+## Customization

 You can use command line arguments to control options for how the script runs.
 For example, this will give you [Jekyll](https://jekyllrb.com/)-style output in terms of folder structure and filenames: